This is the most listened-to radio talk show in America.

 The rich are not richer.

-Yeah, but because there's different articles that say completely opposite of that.
+Well, because there's different articles that say completely opposite of that.

-But but in any case, well, who's writing them?
+But in any case, who's writing them?

 Like after World War II, what paid for World War II?

-They raised it to 91% on the rich, all the way up until John F. Kennedy lowered it.
+They raised it to 91% on the rich all the way up until John F. Kennedy lowered it.

-And Reagan lowered it back to the United States.
+And Reagan lowered it back to 90%.

 Yeah, but nobody ever paid that.